Theatre Royal Drury Lane

 Sheridan oversaw the demolition of the ageing building and its replacement by a larger theatre to seat 3,600 people, designed by Henry Holland, in 1794.
 It opened in March with a performance of sacred music by Handel because theatrical performances were banned during Lent.
 This building boasted the world’s first safety curtain but still burned down only 15 years later, bringing Sheridan’s management, and personal fortune, to the ground along with it.

 The fourth and present building opened in 1812.
 It was designed by Benjamin Wyatt and the front of house areas today are much as they were at the first performance.
 In early 2013 the front of house areas were all refurbished with a major decoration project restoring the areas as closely as possible to the original 1812 scheme.
+The theatre is currently closed for extensive renovation.

 Since December 2005 the Theatre Royal, Drury Lane, has been owned 100% by The Really Useful Group Limited.